 Don’t just react, be proactive !

 A first step for medium-sized and large companies should be the hiring of a Chief Data Officer or Data Protection Officer whose task will be to manage an awareness program as to data vulnerability, gather all sensitive informations and rule their access in a strict way.
 This will also help transform those informations into assets for the company, not just risks, and therefore ensuring growth.
 End result : everybody’s a winner!

 The CDO needs specific tools to address this huge and major task on every level, according to the use of data inside the organization.

-A tool like our own S.E.A.L., which is a multipurpose database management suite for data testing and data masking, will do the following to make their task easier :
+The right tool will do the following to make their task easier :

 - DISCOVER SENSITIVE DATA AND TABLE RELATIONSHIPS

 - ASSIGN RULES TO SENSITIVE DATA

 We aim to answer the increasingly binding requirements concerning data privacy rules for sensitive and critical data.
 We help you protect confidential data against deliberate or involuntary leaks towards non-authorized environments.
 We assist you in reducing the time spent in data testing sets creation, fictive data generation and data comparison, before and after testing.